merkle-open/generator-nitro/.github/issue_template.md

 <!-- Choose the right options and remove others -->

+* Regression (a behavior that used to work and stopped working in a new release)
 * Bug report
 * Feature request
 * Documentation issue or request
+* Other...
+Please describe

 The issue refers to the: